Become a champion for your community through the Future Leaders program!

 Future Leaders connect with their peers and have fun!
 Participants hear from both Legislative Staffers and Future Leaders alumni.
 During Legislative Day, they also meet with their legislators (or legislative staff) via Zoom.
 Young Future Leader advocates learn to tell their stories, and they find inspiration to share their voice where it matters most.

-- Virtual Legislative Day (April 14): Teens will be sorted into groups based on their geographic area and scheduled for conference calls/online meetings with their legislator or his/her staff.
+- Legislative Day (March 29): Teens will be sorted into groups based on their geographic area and scheduled for meetings (online/in person TBD) with their legislator or his/her staff.

 Requirements to Apply: